Paul Goldschmidt Player Props: Cardinals vs. Royals

 Paul Goldschmidt At The Plate

-- Goldschmidt leads St. Louis in slugging percentage (.448) thanks to 41 extra-base hits.

-- Among the qualified hitters in MLB action, his batting average ranks 41st, his on-base percentage ranks 28th, and he is 63rd in the league in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 43rd, his on-base percentage ranks 27th, and he is 67th in the league in slugging.

-- In 32.1% of his games this season, Goldschmidt has had at least one RBI.
-He's picked up more than one in 16.1% and driven in three or more of his team's runs in three contests.
+- In 36 games this season (31.9%), Goldschmidt has picked up an RBI, and in 18 of those games (15.9%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.